gbasler/squid/doc/tuto/Quasiquotes.md

 Open terms are terms that contain unbound variable references (free variables).
 Squid quasiquote disallow the implicit definition of open terms.
 For example, `ir"x + 1"` is illegal, because `x` is unbound.
-However, the `x?` syntax can be used to explicitly ask for a free variable, as in:
+However, the `?x` syntax can be used to explicitly ask for a free variable, as in:
-`ir"(str? : String).length"`, which contains an unbound variable `str` of type `String`.
+`ir"(?str: String).length"`, which contains an unbound variable `str` of type `String`.
 Scala's local type inference means we will usually need a type annotation with each explicit free variable introduction.

 In order to keep track of what free variables are contained in a term,